oracle/isv-single-tenant-vcn-isolation/README.md

 ### Management Layer
 This layer in the topology includes the following resources:
 -  **Bastion server**:	This server is deployed in a public subnet.
 It is used by the Terraform script to provision applications on the tenant VCNs.
 It can also be used to access resources in private subnets in the management VCN and the tenant VCNs.
--  **Monitoring server**: This server hosts a Nagios management server, which monitors all the applications deployed across the tenant VCNs.
+-  **Monitoring server**: This is used to monitor all the applications deployed across the tenant VCNs.
+A Nagios Management server can be installed as a monitoring example, see instructions below.
 -  **Gateway cluster**: The gateway is deployed with a Pacemaker/Corosync cluster.
 The cluster includes multiple virtual routers to provide high availability when there are issues with the configuration or the OS.
 The cluster uses a secondary IP address, which can *float* between two virtual routers.
 This enables high availability with minimal to zero downtime.

 ### Peering Network